curl/everything-curl/internals/windows-vs-unix.md

 There are a few differences in how to program curl the Unix way compared to the Windows way.
 Perhaps the four most notable details are:

-1. Different function names for socket operations.
+## Different function names for socket operations

   In curl, this is solved with defines and macros, so that the source looks the same in all places except for the header file that defines them.
 The macros in use are `sclose()`, `sread()` and `swrite()`.

+## Init calls

-2. Windows requires a couple of init calls for the socket stuff.
+  Windows requires a couple of init calls for the socket stuff.

   That is taken care of by the `curl_global_init()` call, but if other libs also do it etc there might be reasons for applications to alter that